yaochaorui/Trinity-RFT/README.md

-Meanwhile, Trinity-RFT has done the dirty work for ensuring high efficiency in every component of the framework, e.g., utilizing NCCL (when feasible) for model weight synchronization, sequence concatenation with proper masking for multi-turn conversations and ReAct-style workflows, pipeline parallelism for the synchronous RFT mode, among many others.
+Meanwhile, Trinity-RFT has done a lot of work to ensure high efficiency and robustness in every component of the framework, e.g., utilizing NCCL (when feasible) for model weight synchronization, sequence concatenation with proper masking for multi-turn conversations and ReAct-style workflows, pipeline parallelism for the synchronous RFT mode, asynchronous and concurrent LLM inference for rollout, fault tolerance for agent/environment failures, among many others.